If you want to get ahead financially, save more than you spend, then budgeting is the key.

 Mint.com is not a robo-advisor, nor do they provide any direct investment recommendations.
 However, the app does enable you to track your investment accounts and to summarize them on the app, just the way you can with other financial accounts.
 This makes it easier to track and manage multiple retirement accounts and investment brokerage accounts.

-This will allow you to see exactly where your money is invested, providing a holistic view of your combined portfolio, and give you with the ability to create a better investment diversification plan.
+This will allow you to see exactly where your money is invested, providing a holistic view of your combined portfolio, and give you the ability to create a better investment diversification plan.

 Fee analysis – Mint analyzes your investment and retirement accounts, to show you exactly what you are paying in fees.
 This includes hidden fees that may not be obvious when you review your investment statements.